GxP Quality Management Software: A Single Validated Platform for GMP, GCP, GLP, GDP, and GPvP Quality and Training Records

 21 CFR Part 11 Audit Trail

-21 CFR Part 11 requires that computerised systems maintain secure, computer-generated, time-stamped audit trails that independently record the date and time of operator entries and actions that create, modify, or delete electronic records.
+21 CFR Part 11 requires that computerized systems maintain secure, computer-generated, time-stamped audit trails that independently record the date and time of operator entries and actions that create, modify, or delete electronic records.
 The audit trail must be available for review and copying by the FDA.
 In eLeaP, the audit trail captures every record creation, modification, and deletion with the operator’s unique identifier, the date and time of the action, and the specific change made.
-The audit trail is tamper-evident: it cannot be modified or deleted by any user, including system administrators.
+The audit trail is tamper-evident: it cannot be modified or deleted by any user through the application interface, and system roles are procedurally and architecturally restricted from altering system logs to preserve full data integrity.
 The audit trail covers all GxP-applicable records in the system — quality records, training records, document revisions, workflow actions, and system configuration changes.

 Role-Based Access Controls